exakat/exakat/docs/Rules.rst

 #######

-`'phpinfo() <http://www.php.net/phpinfo>`_ is a great function to learn about the current configuration of the server.
+`phpinfo() <http://www.php.net/phpinfo>`_ is a great function to learn about the current configuration of the server.

 .. code-block:: php